demisto/demisto-sdk/demisto_sdk/commands/find_dependencies/README.md

 * **--all-packs-dependencies**
   Return a json file with ALL content packs dependencies.
 The json file will be saved under the path given in the '--output-path' argument.
 * **-o, --output-path**
   The destination path for the packs dependencies json file.
-This argument is only relevant for when using the '--all-packs-dependecies' flag.
+This argument only works  when using either the `--all-packs-dependencies` or `--get-dependent-on` flags.

 **Examples**:
 `demisto-sdk find-dependencies -i Integrations/MyInt`